Oldfield History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestors of the Oldfield family brought their name to England in the wave of migration after the Norman Conquest of 1066.
 They lived in Oldfield, Cheshire.
 This is a topographical name whose derivation is just as it looks.
 The original bearer of the name Oldfield would have been distinguished by residence near to an old field.
 Individual cases of the name may also spring from residence in a place which bears the name Oldfield for the same reasons as above.

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Oldfield were recorded, including Oldfield, Oldefield, Oldfeild and others.

-Another 175 words (12 lines of text) are included under the topic Early Oldfield Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Oldfield Notables in all our PDF Extended History products and printed products wherever possible.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Oldfield arrived in North America very early: